seveibar/skills-and-patterns/sql/README.md

 # SQL

 Postgres SQL is incredibly powerful and enabling language for building scalable database systems.
-This can be further broken down into 5 main skills:
+This can be further broken down into 5 main subskills:

 1. Querying
 2. Database Schema Creation